AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

-# BootstrapNFT - A Full-stack NFT factory [React client, Express api, Solidity]
+# BootstrapNFT - A Full-stack NFT factory [React, Express, Solidity]
 ### 🚧 This repo is under construction 🚧

 This project scaffolds a full stack Web2/Web3 integration.